Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in UO

-The Fig. \ref{fig:theop} illustrates the DFT+$U$ energy variation due to occupation of $p$ orbitals.
-As discussed above the number of $p$ electrons variation upon increase of volume is different for the atomic and Wannier calculations.
-Straightforwardly, the increase/decrease of the number of electron in DFT+$U$ using Wannier/atomic orbitals induces a decrease/increase of the energy.
-As a consequence, using the atomic orbitals, the equilibrium volume lowers when \Upp{} increases.
-Using Wannier orbitals, we have the opposite (more physical and expected) behavior: when interaction increases, volume increases.
-Such results thus raises doubts on the physical results obtained with \Upp{} applied on atomic orbitals.
+Figure~\ref{fig:theop} illustrates the DFT+$U$ energy variation due to occupation of $p$ orbitals.
+As discussed above, the variation in the number of $p$ electrons upon increase in volume is different for the atomic and Wannier calculations.
+Straightforwardly, the increase (decrease) in the number of electrons in DFT+$U$ using Wannier (atomic) orbitals induces a decrease (increase) in the energy.
+As a consequence, using the atomic orbitals, the equilibrium volume is lowered when \Upp{} increases.
+Using Wannier orbitals, we have the opposite (more physical and expected) behavior: When interaction increases, volume increases.
+Such results thus raise doubts about the physical results obtained with \Upp{} applied on atomic orbitals.

 In conclusion of this section on UO$_2$, we have shown that the effect of \Upp{} can be understood and its role depends crucially on the choice of correlated orbitals.